ericfzhu/website/README.md

 # Personal website
-A website built using ___ to showcase personal projects and articles.
+A website built using Jekyll to showcase personal projects and articles.

 ## Contents

 1. What's New
 2. Project overview